Dividend Rate vs. Dividend Yield: Understanding the Basics

 Calculation Basis

-Annual dividend per share divided by current market price
+Calculated as annual dividend per share divided by the current market price per share.

 Volatility